 However, in nature, Mother Earth satisfies the requirements.
 The temperature to produce crystals occurs naturally and the earth supplies the pressure.
 The time it takes to produce crystals is thousands of years.
 And Mother Earth supplies a whole host of minerals as ingredients.
 In the case of crystallized sugar, you must supply the pressure, temperature, space, and time.
 Moreover, the only ingredients necessary are sugar and water.

 Technically, according to science, crystal is a solid mineral with flat surfaces.
 Some crystals such as quartz and rhodochrosite form from chemical solutions within rock cavities.
 Rhodochrosite is a chemical composition of a carbonate mineral.
 Rhodochrosite is beautiful in its purest form.
 It is rose-red.
 Then, water dissolves minerals into component ions or charged ions which produces an aqueous solution.
 Examples of aqueous solutions are:

 Again, the conditions must be right in terms of time temperature, and ingredients.
 Next, when the right combination happens the solution over saturates and the precipitation of crystals begins.
 What’s more, the slower the precipitation, the larger the crystals grow.
 Every crystal’s existence is because of this crystal science.

 As before, the right range of conditions must be in place for alteration to take place.
 In fact, the changes in pressure, temperature, or chemical conditions may cause a new species of mineral to form to accommodate its immediate environment.

-Interestingly, some crystals recrystallize in their solid state when extreme subterranean changes in temperature and pressure rearrange the atoms without any resulting melting.
-One example of this is the metamorphosis of limestone into marble and shales which are altered to garnet-studded mica schist.
-But, the fascinating fact remains that the variety of minerals from the original rocks produces the diversity of crystals.
+Interestingly, some crystals recrystallize in their solid-state when extreme subterranean changes in temperature and pressure rearrange the atoms without any resulting melting.
+One example of this is the metamorphosis of limestone into marble and shales.
+These materials are altered to garnet-studded mica schist.
+But, the fascinating fact remains that the variety of minerals from the original rocks produces a diversity of crystals.